jwncoexists/tbsa168Y/README.md

 ## tbsa168Y USMC Reunsion Web Application

-This application is for a military reunion.
+This application is for a mobile-friendly, military reunion website.

 It uses: